 - 2018 Physical Activity Guidelines for Americans

 LifeSteps® also reflects the position of the American Diabetes Association for diabetes management and the Academy of Nutrition and Dietetics for weight management.

 - Academy of Nutrition and Dietetics Position on the Intervention and Treatment of Overweight and Obesity in Adults

 The LifeSteps® Team has been collecting outcomes data since 2003.
-Our data shows that participants lose weight, lower their BMI and decrease their waist circumference.
+Our data show that participants lose weight, lower their BMI and decrease their waist circumference.
 Below, find summaries of our studies, including our ongoing Mentored Outcomes Study.